FaceFTW/faceftw.github.io/src/blog/0009/index.md

 error: could not compile `shut-up-device` (bin "shut-up-device") due to 1 previous error
 ```

-That seemed a bit weird that the RAM section was considered full.
+That seemed a bit weird that the "static" RAM section was considered full.
+At least that is generally what the [`.data` section](https://en.wikipedia.org/wiki/Data_segment) represents from my understanding.
+For reference, I disabled [debug assertions](https://doc.rust-lang.org/std/macro.debug_assert.html) in the `Cargo.toml` for dev builds to conserve size.
 So I ran `objdump` on the original code to check how much RAM the program was actually using:

 ```ansi
 zsh - face❯ avr-objdump -h target/avr-atmega328p/debug/shut-up-device.elf